loschinin/quill-image-uploader-2/README.md

 const Scroll = Quill.import('blots/scroll') as any;

-// to dnd inside textarea
-class DraggableScroll extends Scroll {
+// Fix for Quill-2 to dnd inside textarea after paste or drop class DraggableScroll extends Scroll {
   constructor(
     registry: { attributes: any; classes: any; tags: any; types: any },